-Examples of positive reinforcements are free recipes, consultant referral, etc. Anything that can make the buyer happy can be considered as positive reinforcement.
+Examples of positive reinforcements are free recipes, consultant referrals, etc. Anything that can make the buyer happy can be considered as positive reinforcement.

 Appeal to emotion

 Consumers are emotional buyers.
 Well, the majority of us.
-Affecting the people’s emotion can be done through highlighting the happy customers on your design.
+Affecting the people’s emotions can be done by highlighting happy customers on your design.
 It is important that you make the buyer feel proud of his purchase.

 Community bias applies here wherein the norms of community is central to making all the members feel safe and comfortable.
 The shared agenda makes people feel that they belong, they are important, and thus enhancing confidence.